Energy Trade and Supply

 Results from equity accounted investees

-The share of results from equity accounted investees with operational nature rose by EUR 16.9m, or 44.2%, to EUR 55.2m, chiefly due to the absence of the negative earnings contribution from EconGas in the previous year.
+The share of results from equity accounted investees with operational nature fell by EUR 7.9m, or 11.3%, to EUR 62.1m.